-Steve is one of the Co-Managing Shareholders of the firm.
-In this role, Steve works closely with the firm’s Board of Directors and shares the responsibility for leading the firm’s initiative for product delivery and quality, client services, corporate culture, firm growth and community presence.
+Steve is one of the co-CEOs of the firm.
+In this role, Steve works closely with the firm’s Operating Committee and Board of Directors and shares the responsibility for the strategic direction and operational performance of the firm

-Steve joined Schneider Downs in 2001, become a Shareholder in 2004 and was appointed Co-Managing Shareholder in 2014.
-Steve is a member of the firm’s Board of Directors and executive management team.
+Steve joined Schneider Downs in 2001, became a Shareholder in 2004 and was appointed co-CEO in 2014.
+Steve leads the firm’s Operating Committee and is a member of the firm’s Board of Directors and executive management team.

-In his 24+ year career, Steve has had the opportunity to work with companies ranging from start-ups to large national organizations.
-He is active in the firm’s SEC, ERISA and SOC practices, and serves clients in a variety of industries, including manufacturing, supply chain, restaurant/retail, bio-science, financial services, and oil and gas.
+In his 30+ year career, Steve has had the opportunity to work with companies ranging from start-ups to large national organizations.
+He has experience in the firm’s SEC, ERISA and SOC practices, and served clients in a variety of industries, including manufacturing, oil and gas, supply chain, restaurant/retail, bio-science, and financial services, specifically, banking, investment company, and investment partnerships.

 Steve spent the first 10 years of his career with a national public accounting firm, and also has experience in private industry as a corporate controller for a multi-location, family-owned business.

-Steve believes in balancing his career and personal life.
+Steve balances his career and personal life.
 He enjoys spending time with his wife and three children, traveling and participating in their activities.
-Steve also coaches youth athletics and enjoys running and golfing.
+Steve also enjoys running and golfing.